Super Lawyers

 One of the most common wheelchair enhancement features for cerebral palsy users is power tilt or tilt-in-space.
 Tilt-in-space chairs have special seats that can pivot 30-60 degrees upward with the push of a button (or manually) while keeping the hips and knees at 90-degree angles.

-In other words, the user remains in the fixed seated position with knees bent while the entire chair pivots backward.
+In other words, the user remains in the fixed seated position with their knees bent while the entire chair pivots backward.

 Reclining Chairs

 Reclining wheelchairs enable users to open the seat-to-back angle and elevate the legs.
 The movement is that of a typical reclining easy chair.
-The reclining feature offers many of the same benefits as tilt-in-space including relief of pressure, comfort, and improved circulation.
+The reclining feature offers many of the same benefits as tilt-in-space, including relief of pressure, comfort, and improved circulation.

 One significant problem with reclining chairs, however, is sheering and sliding.
 When the user reclines back, gravity causes the body to slide downward.
 This can be very problematic for kids with CP who have problems with spastic muscle control.